16yunH/16yunH.github.io/_pages/about.md

 ## About Me

 I am Yun Hong (洪运), a Computer Science student at **Fudan University** (复旦大学) in Shanghai, China, and currently an exchange student at the **University of Texas at Austin**.
-My research interests span Machine Learning, AI-Driven Autonomous Driving, and Natural Language Processing.
+My research interests span Machine Learning, Robotics, and Autonomous Driving.

 *"So we beat on, boats against the current."*